eduvicgar/hzero/README.md

 ## 🔧 Installation

 > [!NOTE]
-> For now, there is no standard way to install hzero.
+> Currently, there is no standard way to install hzero.
 To use it, you can clone this repository:

 ```bash
 git clone https://github.com/eduvicgar/hzero.git